-The existence of these probes in the VM causes performance degradation, and they start only when the -XX:+ExtendedDTraceProbes flag is set on the Java command line.
+The existence of these probes in the VM degrades performance and they start only when the -XX:+ExtendedDTraceProbes flag is set on the Java command line.
 This flag is turned on and off dynamically at runtime by using the jinfo utility.